DoaaMT/Connect4/README.md

 <img src="Pic/Capture5.PNG" alt="Capture 6">

-# Describe how you solved for the winner
+# How i solved the winner

 - I made an empty array for each column.
 - for each click the arrays will fills with the player variable .
 - for each round will check vertically, horizontally and diagonally.